Local SEO for Health Providers: Show Up in “Near Me” Searches

 Telehealth and Local SEO

-If you offer telehealth, local SEO still matters.
+If you offer telehealth, local SEO for wellness professionals still matters.

 Google needs to understand: